CarcaraTec/Imagem-api6sem/documentation/readme.md

-## DocumentationDB
+# DocumentationDB
 - Folder containing the application's related database documentation

-## Images_Sprint2
+# Images_Sprint2
--This folder contains the burndown and mockup images for sprint 1
+- This folder contains the burndown and mockup images for sprint 1

-## Images_Sprint2
+# Images_Sprint2
--This folder contains the burndown and mockup images for sprint 2
+- This folder contains the burndown and mockup images for sprint 2